Spiritual talk #325

 The first gift of the Holy Spirit is wisdom (fore-wisdom).
-More precisely, the wisdom that comes from above, about which the Apostle speaks: "The wisdom that comes from above is first pure, then peaceful, lenient, yielding, full of mercy and good fruits, impartial and not hypocritical." /James.
-3:17/ The opposite of this wisdom is carnal wisdom, about which the Apostle says: " In simplicity and sincerity before God, not with carnal wisdom, but with the grace of God, we lived in the world ." /2 Cor.
+More precisely, the wisdom that comes from above, about which the Apostle speaks: "The wisdom that is from above is first pure, then peaceable, gentle, and easy to be intreated, full of mercy and good fruits, without partiality, and without hypocrisy." /James.
+3:17/ The opposite of this wisdom is carnal wisdom, about which the Apostle says: "in simplicity and godly sincerity, not with fleshly wisdom, but by the grace of God, we have had our conversation in the world." /2 Cor.
 1:12/ Borrowing testimony from the Old Testament / Is.
-29:14/, the same Apostle speaks against this carnal and worldly wisdom in another of his epistles: "I will destroy the wisdom of the wise and reject the understanding of the prudent.”
-Where is the wise man?
-Where is the librarian?
-Where is the debater of this century?
-Has not God made the wisdom of this world mad?" /1 Cor.
+29:14/, the same Apostle speaks against this carnal and worldly wisdom in another of his epistles: "I will destroy the wisdom of the wise, and will bring to nothing the understanding of the prudent.
+Where is the wise? where is the scribe? where is the disputer of this world? hath not God made foolish the wisdom of this world?" /1 Cor.
 1:19-20/

 The third gift of the Holy Spirit is a counsel , helping to glorify God and the salvation of human souls, which agrees with the truth.
 The Scripture speaks of him: " I did not fail to make known to you all the will of God." / Acts.
 20:29/ Opposite to it is the advice of the wicked, about which the Psalmist says: " Blessed is the man who does not go to the assembly of the wicked." /Psal.
 1:1/ And in another place he says: "The Lord destroys the counsels (plans) of the pagans, destroys the conspiracies (unanimity in evil) of the nations, destroys the councils (plans) of princes." /Psal.
 32:10/.